Picovoice/picovoice/sdk/flutter/README.md

 }
 ```

+Alternatively, if the custom models are deployed to the device with a different method, the absolute paths to the files on device can be used.

 ## Non-English Models

 In order to detect wake words and run inference in other languages you need to use the corresponding model file.
 The model files for all supported languages are available [here](https://github.com/Picovoice/porcupine/tree/master/lib/common) and [here](https://github.com/Picovoice/rhino/tree/master/lib/common).